 To assess the robustness of our findings, we carried out sensitivity analyses.
-First, regarding cold spells, we evaluated the associations of three alternative cold spell metrics (cold spells [10th, ≥ 3 days], cold spells [10th, ≥ 4 days], and cold spells [5th, ≥ 2 days]) with MI.
-Moreover, we additionally controlled for air pollutants (PM2.5, PM10, NO2, and O3), which were included separately in regression models as linear terms to reduce potential co-linearity.
+First, regarding cold spells, we evaluated the associations of multiple alternative cold spell metrics (cold spells [10th, ≥ 3 days], cold spells [10th, ≥ 4 days], cold spells [5th, ≥ 2 days]), and cold spells [3rd, ≥ 2 days]) with MI.
+Moreover, to account for potential confounding by air pollutants, we controlled for air pollutants (PM2.5, PM10, NO2, and O3), which were included separately in regression models as linear terms to reduce potential co-linearity.
+Furthermore, we investigated the associations between year-specific percentile temperature and year-specific cold spells and MI.
+The effects of air temperature and cold spells on MI outcomes were quantified as odds ratios (OR) with corresponding 95% confidence intervals (CI).
+For air temperature, the OR represent the change in the odds of experiencing a MI event associated with a one-unit decrease in daily temperature percentile.
+Cold spell effects were similarly expressed as OR with 95% CI, representing the change in the odds of experiencing a MI outcome during a cold spell compared to a non-cold spell period.
+All statistical analyses were conducted using R software (version 4.3.0), specifically employing the “survival” and “dlnm” packages.
+We determined statistical significance based on a two-sided p-value threshold of less than 0.05.

 3. Results

 3.1 Study population and exposure data

 A total of 120,380 MI cases were included in this study, comprising 82,205 (68.3%) NSTEMI cases, 37,857 (31.4%) STEMI cases, and 318 (0.3%) cases of unspecified MI type.
 The demographics of the study population are summarized in Table 1 and S2 (Supplement).
 The mean age of the participants was 70.7 years, and their average BMI was 27.1 kg/m².
-Males constituted 65.5% of the participants, while a substantial proportion (80.9%) of the participants had attained an education level up to high school or lower, 30.6% had a recurrence MI, nearly half (47.2%) of the participants lived in the southern region of Sweden, and 70.7% had a recorded history of medication usage.
+Males constituted 65.5% of the participants, while a substantial proportion (80.9%) of the participants had attained an education level up to high school or lower, 30.6% had a recurrent MI, nearly half (47.2%) of the participants lived in the southern region of Sweden, and 70.7% had a recorded history of medication usage.
 Table S2 (Supplement) presents the characteristics of the participants during cold spells and non-cold spells.
+The time series of total MI, NSTEMI, and STEMI during the cold season in Sweden from 2005 to 2019 is depicted in Figure S3 (Supplement).

 The mean air temperature during the cold season was 1.0°C (Table 2).
 The results from the Spearman correlations analysis indicated weak to moderate correlation between air temperature and air pollutants (r: -0.31 to 0.54), except for PM2.5 and PM10, as presented in Supplement Figure S3.

 3.2 Short-term associations between lower air temperature and cold spell with MI hospital admissions